Elgar Parishad case a conspiracy to undermine Varavara Rao’s right to life, says rights group

 “It is also clear that the state had submitted insufficient and hurriedly assembled medical documents in order to thwart the medical treatment of an undertrial prisoner who is 82 years old and who cannot stand on his feet,” the rights group said in a statement.

-The PUDR said that while the trial in the case has not commenced in two years, the Centre has “spent significant energy in opposing bail pleas”.
+The PUDR said that the trial in the case has not commenced in two years, but the Centre has “spent significant energy in opposing bail pleas”.

 It said the draconian Unlawful Activities (Prevention) Act, under which Rao has been charged, has made it nearly impossible for the activist to get bail.
 “Under UAPA, the punishment is doubly exacting as the process itself is a source of punishment and condemnation,” the statement added.